hubingliang/jirac/README.md

-# Jira-sync
+# Jirac

 ![](https://github.com/hubingliang/jira-sync/blob/master/static/icons/main.png)

-Synchronize the status of parent and child tasks for Jira.
+Synchronize the status of parent and child tasks for Jira and label subtasks and export images.

 ## Install